 Ho sempre voluto diventare insegnante.

-I have always wanted to become a teacher.
+I have always wanted to be a teacher.

 Tom ha sempre voluto entrare nell’aviazione.

-Tom always wanted to join the air force.
+Tom has always wanted to join the Air Force.

 Matteo si lamenta sempre.